SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/13uPKVnooFowpoxRBZJH71iIbHUyoOokdn_RCDvp_RHI/doc-with-comments.md

 Time-based Recognition

+Participate or Contribute 12 hours in the last 6 months

+> [Comments]
-Participate 12 hours in the last 6 months
+> Context - Participate or Contribute 12 hours in the last 6 months
+> * Ambassadors SingularityNET: Changed to also include contribute.
+I think every previous time also did not filter out contributions when I calculated hours.
+If we would also require just participation regardless the amount of contribution, then list would look even smaller (maybe it should)
+Because many contributors are only in visit their own WG sessions
+>

 Contribute at least 6 hours in the last 6 months